 Traffic modelling has indicated that there will not be an overall adverse impact on bus journey times or significant impact on individual routes.

 What facilities will be provided at the bus stops?

 As a minimum, bus stops will have accessible kerbs and it is anticipated that the majority will have shelters and real time information.

 What will happen to the old bus shelters next to the Royal Pavilion?

 These shelters are listed and will be retained.
-We are asking people what they would like to see done with them as part of the public consultation.
-Any future proposals will be subject to further consultation and planning consent.
+We asked people what they would like to see done with them as part of the public consultation November 2018.
+The many ideas received by the council from members of the public during the second public consultation, will be subject to an options appraisal, any of which are likely to require a change of use that will be subject to further options appraisal and planning consent.